 6. Eat lacto-fermented foods

 Eat lacto-fermented foods, and food rich in prebiotics and probiotics.
 The fermentation process provides beneficial prebiotics and probiotics that support the detoxification and elimination pathways of the body in a number of ways.
-Ongoing research is constantly discovering new roles and benefits of the beneficial bacteria that naturally reside in our gut.
+Research is constantly discovering new roles and benefits of the beneficial bacteria that naturally reside in our gut.
 All of The Beauty Chef's products are rich in bio-fermented goodness and brimming with good bacteria.

 7. Bulk up on fibre